Lucas-Z9277/ACLNK_main/README.md

 # Datasets
 1. Download raw data from following sources:
    (https://drive.google.com/drive/folders/1hSfZKnDMDXkwzeRoort4GCjJq7wx4IbX?usp=drive_link)
+   Please note!
+When downloading the data, please use a VPN or proxy; otherwise, the link may appear to be invalid.
 2. Extract the `new_datasets.zip` file.
 Create a new folder named `data/new_datasets`, then copy all files and directories to `data/new_datasets`
 3. Copy `glove.twitter.27B.50d.pkl` to `data/`